-In the 2015-2016 academic year, Indiana University announced that it intended to change its policy.
-Under the new policy, religious student groups would no longer be allowed to choose their leaders according to their religious beliefs.
-The university specifically stated that a religious student group "would not be permitted to forbid someone of a different religion, or someone non-religious, from running for a leadership position within the [religious group]."14 Only after months of criticism from alumni and political leaders, as well as the threat of litigation, did Indiana University revert to its prior policy of allowing religious student groups to choose their leaders according to their religious beliefs.
+By way of recent example, in the 2015-2016 academic year, Indiana University announced that it intended to change its policy.
+Under the new policy, the university specifically stated that a religious student group "would not be permitted to forbid someone of a different religion, or someone non-religious, from running for a leadership position within the [religious group]."
+Only after months of criticism from alumni and political leaders, as well as the threat of litigation, did Indiana University revert to its prior policy of allowing religious student groups to choose their leaders according to their religious beliefs.